ambros-gleixner/MIPcc23/examples/julia_example/README.md

 ## Expected interface

 The main program must be provided as a single shell script that takes as argument the metafile.
-The metafile contains the instances to solve and time limit on the first line.
+The metafile contains time limit on the first line, rows and columns of components that vary across instances on the next six lines, followed by the instances to solve.
 ```shell
 sh mipcomp.sh ../../datasets/testfiles/matrix_series_1.test
 ```